Marc-Berg/node-red-contrib-iobroker/docs/nodes/iob-get.md

 # WS ioB get - State Getter

-Read current state values from ioBroker on demand without continuous subscription.
+Read current state values from ioBroker on demand with support for single states and batch processing.

 ## Purpose

-The WS ioB get node allows you to retrieve the current value of ioBroker states when triggered by an incoming message.
-Unlike `WS ioB in` which continuously monitors states, this node reads values only when requested.
+The WS ioB get node allows you to retrieve current values of ioBroker states when triggered by an incoming message.
+It supports both single state reading and batch processing of multiple states with automatic alias detection.

 ## Configuration